 I know for sure that Hog Island doesn't put their oysters on a bed of rice!
 But the rice helps steady the oysters and prevents the flavorful sauce and juices from spilling.
 Of course, I only used rice because I didn't have any rock salt in the house.
 You can use either, or if you're able to balance the oysters on the grill grates, go for it!

 16 whole live oysters

-- 2 cloves garlic, finely minced
+2 cloves garlic, finely minced

 3 tablespoons extra virgin olive oil

-- 3 tablespoons unsalted butter
+3 tablespoons unsalted butter

 1 teaspoon lemon juice

-- 1/2 teaspoon chili pepper flakes (or substitute with dashes of Tabasco)
+1/2 teaspoon chili pepper flakes (or substitute with dashes of Tabasco)

 1/4 teaspoon salt

-- cracked black pepper to taste
+Freshly ground black pepper, to taste

-- 1 tablespoon finely minced parsley
+1 tablespoon finely minced parsley

 Heat a small sauce pan over medium-low heat.
 When hot, add the olive oil and the butter.
 Add the garlic and saute until fragrant, about 30 seconds.
 Add the lemon juice, chili pepper flakes, salt, pepper and parsley.
 Turn off heat.

-Shuck the oysters, spoon a little sauce in each oyster.
+If you are a shuckmeister: Shuck the oysters, spoon a little sauce in each oyster.
 Place oysters on a very hot, preheated grill, cover and cook for 5-6 minutes or until the edges of oysters curl slightly.